How to File a DBA in Texas

 P.O.
 Box 13697

-While registering your Trade Name will keep someone else from registering the exact same name in Texas, it does very little from someone else operating a business under that name in other states.
+While registering your Assumed Name will restrict someone else from registering the exact same name, it does very little to stop someone else from operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.

 Learn more about trademarking a business name.